Sam's Club: History

-Starting in April 2007, there was speculation of a possible sale or spinoff of Sam's Club from parent company Wal-Mart Stores, Inc. At Walmart's 2007 annual shareholder's meeting in June, management said that Sam's Club is not for sale, although they did not say they are not considering a spinoff.
+Starting in April 2007, there was speculation of a possible sale or spinoff of Sam's Club from parent company Wal-Mart Stores, Inc.

 On February 26, 2009, Walmart Canada announced that it would be closing all six of its Canadian Sam's Club locations.
 This was part of Walmart Canada's decision to shift focus towards supercentres, but some industry observers suggested that the operation was struggling in competition with Costco and the non-membership The Real Canadian Superstore (known as Maxi & Cie in Quebec), that had a well-established history in the country.
 Sam's Club also rebranded the two as yet unopened locations as new Walmart Supercentres.
 In January 2010, it was announced that ten clubs would be closing, including four in California.
 At the same time, Sam's opened six new clubs at various locations in the United States.

 On January 24, 2010, it was announced that approximately 11,200 Sam's Club employees would be laid off.
 The layoffs resulted from the decision to outsource product sampling duties to an outside company (Rogers, Arkansas-based Shopper Events, which already performs in-store product demonstrations for Walmart) and to eliminate New Business Membership Representative positions throughout the chain.
 Most of the laid-off employees were part-time and represented about 10% of the total Sam's Club workforce.

 Rosalind Brewer was named as the new CEO for Sam's Club, a change that came into effect on February 1, 2012.

 On January 24, 2014, it was announced that Walmart will cut 2,300 jobs at the underperforming Sam's Club locations.